-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
-Services must be immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Urgently needed services C25 46 1 M 1.
+A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Your plan must cover urgently needed services and only charge you in-network cost sharing.
+Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
 You have worldwide urgent care coverage.
-Please see the "Worldwide emergency/urgent care" section of this medical benefits chart for details. \$25 copayment for each Mevisit.
-If you are admitted to the heyour urgent care visit, you ourgent care visit copayment.
+Please see the "Worldwide emergency/urgent care" section of this medical benefits chart for details. \$25 copayment for each Movisit.
+If you are admitted to the high your urgent care visit, you ourgent care visit copayment.
 If you receive urgently need network hospital and require condition has stabilized, you care authorized by the plans will be the same as if you refrom an in-network hospital.
-See the "Inpatient hospital smedical benefits chart for in information. ospital within 24 hours of do not have to pay the ded care at an out-of-e inpatient care once your u must get that inpatient deceived the inpatient care deceived the inpatient care deceived the services section of this
+See the "Inpatient hospital medical benefits chart for in information. do not have to pay the t. ded care at an out-of- re inpatient care once your u must get that inpatient .
+If authorized, your cost eceived the inpatient care l. services" section of this